-Mann's films have been exhibited internationally at film festivals and venues such as The Berlin Film Festival, The Rotterdam Film Festival, Cinema du Reel, The Hong Kong Film Festival, New Horizons, Sonic Acts, RIDM, EFAM and the ICA in London.
+Mann's films have been exhibited internationally at film festivals and venues such as The Berlin Film Festival, The Rotterdam Film Festival, Cinema du Reel, Visions du Reel, The Hong Kong Film Festival, New Horizons, Sonic Acts, RIDM and the ICA in London.

 Mann is the author of the book, Occupying Habits: Everyday Media as Warfare in Israel-Palestine (Bloomsbury, 2022), which asks what happens when Israeli soldiers film their routine of policing in Palestine, when war is domesticated and when security permeates all domains of life in Israel-Palestine.
 His writing appeared in journals such as Media, Culture & Society, Screen, Media+Environment, Afterimage and World Records.

 His new book in development titled Hot Locations asks why, in their attempt to preserve the colonial imaginary of an uninhabited frontier, wealthy film production companies rely on states in the former colonies, creating within them designated zones that are essentially closed off for techno-military experiments, dispossessed from indigenous people, and deregulated as economic tax-free zones.